-Air supply pressures cannot exceed 100 psi (6.89 bar).
+Air supply pressures cannot exceed 125 psi (8.61 bar).
 Connect the pump air inlet to an air supply of sufficient capacity and pressure required for desired performance.
-When the air line is solid piping, use a short length of flexible hose (not less than 3/3" (19mm) in diameter) between pump and piping to eliminate strain to pipes.
+When the air line is solid piping, use a short length of flexible hose [not less than 3/4" (19mm) in diameter] between pump and piping to eliminate strain to pipes.
+Use of a Warren Rupp Filter/Regulator in the air line is recommended.
+An air line lubricator is not recommended, particularly if EPDM is being used.
+Chemical attack could occur.